geomorphysics/GME/Sphinx/source/modules/Design.md

 The main ``GME`` project package ``gme`` facilitates the following:

-  - [CAS](https://en.wikipedia.org/wiki/Computer_algebra_system) (aka automated symbolic) solution of the geomorphic Hamiltonian and related equations using SymPy.
+  - [CAS](https://en.wikipedia.org/wiki/Computer_algebra_system) (SymPy) solution of the geomorphic Hamiltonian and related equations

   - integration of systems of 1st order ODEs (Hamilton's equations) for ray tracing

-  - post-processing of rays to resolve topographic surface isochrones, knickpoints, eta_choice
+  - post-processing of rays to resolve topographic surface isochrones, knickpoints

   - visualization of rays, isochrones, and a variety of analyses of the results